jtlivio/P7CO/README.md

 **Circularity**
 The future begins with every choice: reuse, share, transform!
-P7CO® EcoResupply is the national community that connects companies, citizens, and organizations to give new life to surpluses.
+P7CO® EcoResupply is the international community that connects companies, citizens, and organizations to give new life to surpluses.
 Here, every action matters — contribute to a more circular economy, reduce waste, and inspire real change.
 Join us and be part of a new generation of solutions: smarter, more collaborative, and more sustainable.